Lagos: Etymology

 Lagos is derived from the Portuguese word for "lakes".
 The pronunciation /ˈleɪɡɒs/ (LAY-goss) is typically standard in British and Nigerian English.
-Due to the United States' much higher amount of placenames originating in Spanish - which is closely related to Portuguese - relative to Britain, speakers of American English often use the pronunciation /ˈlɑːgoʊs/ (LAH-gohss), which is more similar to the original Portuguese pronunciation.
-(Note: /pt-PT/; /pt-BR/) The native Yoruba name Èkó is also used by Yoruba people.
+The native Yoruba name Èkó is also used by Yoruba people.
 Lagos was most likely named after Lagos, Portugal, as it was the main centre of Portuguese maritime expeditions down the African coast in the 15th century.

+History

+Lagos emerged as a home to the Awori people, a subgroup of the Yoruba of West Africa in the 15th century.
+They lived in the area which is centered on the present-day Local Government Areas (LGAs) of Lagos Island, Eti-Osa, Amuwo-Odofin, and Apapa.
+Before the 15th century, the Awori settled on a farmstead along the coastal line, in and around which they worked and lived.
+"Farmstead" or "hamlet" translates to Ereko in Yoruba, from which comes the indigenous name of Lagos; Eko.

+Due to rapid urbanisation, the city expanded to the west of the lagoon to include areas in the present-day Lagos Mainland, Ajeromi-Ifelodun, and Surulere.
+This led to the classification of Lagos into two main areas: the Island, which was the original city of Lagos, and the Mainland, which it has since expanded into.
+This city area was governed directly by the Federal Government through the Lagos City Council until the creation of Lagos State in 1967, which led to the splitting of Lagos city into the present-day seven Local Government Areas (LGAs), and the addition of other towns (which now make up 13 LGAs) from the then Western Region to form the state.
+Present-day Lagos consists of 16 LGAs, including Ikeja, the state capital of Lagos State.
+While this conurbation encompasses 37% of Lagos State's total land area, it accommodates approximately 85% of the state's total population.

+Lagos was the national capital of Nigeria until the government's December 1991 decision to relocate its capital to Abuja, in the centre of the country.

 Administration

 Lagos was formerly the capital city of Nigeria, but it has since been replaced by Abuja.
-Abuja officially became the capital of Nigeria on 12 December 1991, although the decision to move the federal capital had been made fifteen years prior, in Act No. 6 of 1976.
+Abuja officially became the capital of Nigeria on 12 December 1991, although the decision to move the federal capital had been made fifteen years earlier, in Act No. 6 of 1976.
 Lagos is also home to the High Court of the Lagos State Judiciary, housed in an old colonial building on Lagos Island.